danielwanja/jira_burndown/README.md

 ## Overview

 Showing a Jira burndown chart that takes in account subtasks.
 If a story has no subtasks then the points of that story are counted for, if a story has subtask the only the subtasks points are taken into account.
-If a story on subtask does not have point a warning is displayed
+If a story or subtask does not have point a warning is displayed.

 ```